David Partridge (artist): Early life and education

 Partridge was born to Albert Partridge and Edith Harpham in Akron, Ohio, the youngest of three children.
 From 1928 to 1935 he lived in England where he attended Mostyn House School in Cheshire and later, Radley College in Oxfordshire.
 At the age of sixteen Partridge moved to Canada with his family.

-He attended Trinity College School in Port Hope, Ontario between 1935 and 1938 before studying history, geology and English at Hart House, University of Toronto from 1938 to 1941, under Cavan Atkins.
+He attended Trinity College School in Port Hope, Ontario between 1935 and 1938 before studying history, geology and English at Hart House, University of Toronto from 1938 to 1941, under Caven Atkins.
 In 1941 Partridge joined the Royal Canadian Air Force where he served as a flying instructor until the end of World War II.
-In 1943 Partridge married a Canadian, Rosemary Annesley.
+In 1943 Partridge married a Canadian, Helen Rosemary 'Tibs' Annesley (1920-2008).
 A year later he was naturalised as a Canadian citizen and his wife gave birth to their first child.

 In 1945 he began teaching at Appleby College, Oakville, Ontario and then at Ridley College a year later.
 In 1946-47 Partridge attended the Queen's Summer School of Fine Art where he was under the tutelage of Carl Schaefer, William Ogilvie and André Bieler.
 In 1948, he studied painting at the Art Student's League of New York, before he obtained a British Council scholarship which took him to the Slade School of Fine Art for a year in 1950, where he studied under Tom Monnington, Edward Ardizzone and John Buckland-Wright.
 He was also influenced by his contact with Graham Sutherland and John Piper.

 Upon his return to Canada he rejoined the staff at Ridley College where he taught art between 1947 and 1956.
 Between 1952 and 1956 he also taught part-time at St Catharines Collegiate.
 He also taught in the summer school at Queen's where he was a student several years earlier.
 Partridge founded the Studio Club, the predecessor of the St. Catharines Art Association which he also founded.
 Partridge co-founded the St. Catharines Public Library Art Gallery in 1952 where he became its first curator, a post he was to hold until 1956.
 Partridge was also an unpaid art critic for the St Catharines Standard for three years.
 He taught with the St Catharines Art Association for four years before retiring from teaching, and relocating to Paris where he studied under Stanley William Hayter at the Atelier 17 studio in the winter of 1956.
 Partridge then moved to Sussex, England for 2 years.
 He returned to Canada in 1958 and settled in Ottawa.
 He returned to teaching part-time, twice a week at the Municipal Art Centre in Ottawa in 1960.
 Partridge retired from teaching in 1962.